OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 For example regulations in Singapore for financial institutions require to encrypt passwords and PINs explicitly, even though they are already transmitted via HTTPS.
 Even though this might not be a vulnerability from a testers point of view, it need to be raised as compliance issue.

-If no data classification policy is available, the general rule should be that no
+If no data classification policy is available, the following should be considered as sensitive information:
-* Personal Identifiable Information (PII),
-* Authentication information,
-* Keys or
-* Secrets
-are stored locally on the device itself.
-If they are needed locally, the KeyStore on Android or KeyChain on iOS should be used, to secure them accordingly by best practices offered by the OS.
+* User authentication information (credentials, PINs etc.),
+* Personal Identifiable Information (PII) that can be abused for identity theft: Social security numbers, credit card numbers, bank account numbers, health information,
+* Highly sensitive data that would lead to reputational harm and/or financial costs if compromised,
+* Any data that must be protected by law or for compliance reasons.

 Defining sensitive information before the test is important for almost all data storage test cases in Android and iOS, as otherwise the tester has no clear basis on what he might need to look for.

 ## Tampering and Reverse Engineering